 - Organizational Alignment: Microservices can quickly adapt to different types of organizational structures.
 As Conway's Law says, systems represent organizational structures.
 However, the reverse of the law is also true.
 Monolithic systems create big and hard-to-manage organizations.
 Microservices build small teams.
 It's well known in the software world that small groups tend to perform better.
 Independent and small teams don't wait for each other.
 With microservices, distributing ownership also becomes more manageable.

-- Composability: Similar to modules and service-oriented architecture, microservices allows us to reuse functionality.
-With microservices, consumers are entitled to consume our system in different ways for different purposes.
+- Composability: Similar to modules and service-oriented architecture, microservices allow us to reuse functionality.
+With microservices, consumers can consume our system in different ways for different purposes.

 - Optimizing for Replaceability: When the services are small, it's also easy to replace.
 We can easily replace or even delete them.

 In SOA, service means an entirely separate system process.
 Service independence is provided by setting up system communication via network calls rather than handling it in the process boundary.

 One problem with SOA is that there is no good consensus on how to do SOA well.
 Many issues associated with SOA happen in service-to-service communication, granulation, and splitting the system in the wrong places.